Do You Know What to Do for a Hedgehog to Stay Active?

-You can allow you hedgehog to play by ensuring that he has a wheel to run on in his cage, along with letting him explore when you take him out of his cage.
-Some tips for letting your hedgehog play out of his cage:
+You can allow it to play by ensuring there is a wheel to run on inside the cage, along with letting it explore around when out of it.

-– Always make sure your pet hedgehog is supervised when out of his cage.
+– Always make sure it is always supervised when out of the cage.

-– You can get a gated play pen for your hedgehog to explore in so that you can keep a close eye on him while he has time outside of his cage.
+– You can get a gated play pen for your hedgehog to explore in so that you can keep a close eye on it while out of its usual sleeping area.

-– If your hedgehog seems shy when you take him out to play, let him snuggle on your lap for a few minutes until he’s ready to explore.
-He may also just want to stay snuggled on your lap for an hour or so, and that’s fine, too!
+– If your hedgehog seems shy when you take it out to play, let it snuggle on your lap for a few minutes until it is ready to explore.
+He may also just want to stay snuggled on your lap so that’s fine too!

 – Some hedgehogs are very snuggly, and may prefer to simply lay on your lap during play time while you watch TV or work on a hobby.

-It’s very important that your hedgehog get enough exercise in order to stay healthy and avoid obesity.
+It’s very important that it gets enough exercise in order to stay healthy and avoid obesity.

-Playing with your hedgehog as talked about above and letting him explore out of his cage is a great for exercise, as well as letting him run on his wheel in his cage.
+Playing with your hedgehog and letting it explore out of the cage is a great idea for exercise, as well as letting it run on his wheel as long as they want.

-We’d definitely suggest getting your hedgehog an excercise wheel.
+I’d definitely suggest getting an exercise wheel for it.
 These are most hedgehogs’ favorites toy, and does a great job to keep them active.
 To see some wheels we suggest, click here.